 You should also read the instructions written by the Finnish Tax Office, which describes the most essential requirements for taxi entrepreneurs.

 - Is Bolt a foreign company?

-As per our driver terms, drivers are contracted to Bolt OÜ, which is an Estonian-based entity.
-Billing of services will be operated through Bolt OÜ’s Estonian subsidiary Billify OÜ.
+As per our driver terms, drivers are contracted to Taxify OÜ, which is an Estonian-based entity.
+Billing of services will be operated through Taxify OÜ’s Estonian subsidiary Bolt Operations OÜ.
 The details of this entity are listed on your invoices.

 - Are drivers responsible to pay VAT on the full fare?

 Yes, drivers are obligated to remit the VAT values as listed on their individual rider invoices in their VAT report (noting that Bolt issues the tax invoices to riders on driver's behalf).
 VAT level for passenger transportation services in Finland is 10% (as of 2018).

 - How is VAT on Ride Fares and Bolt Fees calculated?

 The Value Added Tax, or VAT, applies more or less to all services that are rendered in the European Union.
 VAT is charged, collected and transferred to the tax authorities by businesses and sole traders, however, as VAT is part of the price, the tax is actually paid by the buyer.
 It is thus an indirect tax.

 Further to charging and collecting VAT on services supplied, businesses and sole traders sometimes need to calculate and pay VAT on services purchased (reverse charge).
 This is mainly the case if the person supplying the service is not established in the country, where service is provided.